nielshub/News-parser/README.md

 Unit test coverage is a little bit low, because it has been covered mainly the logic of the microservice and avoided many repetitions in similar patterns/logic .
 Should be higher.

+As sending project in zip there attached folders .* and files such as dockerfile.dev , please ignore them since they where only used for development (dev container, git...)

 ## Possible extensions or improvements to the service (focusing on scalability and deployment to production)

 - Configure env variables for the different environments